 Whether it’s fair or not, people with high credit ratings will pay less for their auto insurance.

-To see what you can do to improve yours, check out Credit Sesame.
+To see what you can do to improve yours, check out Credit Karma.
 In just a minute, you can sign up online and learn what your credit score is.
 Then you can use the tips that will frequently be emailed to you to improve your score.